 (o) Waiver of service; duty to save costs of service; request to waive.

 (1) A defendant who waives service of a summons does not thereby waive any objection to the venue or the court’s jurisdiction over the person of the defendant.

-(2) An individual, corporation, or partnership or other unincorporated association that is subject to service under subdivision (d)(1), (d)(3), or (d)(4) and that receives notice of an action in the manner provided in this paragraph has a duty to avoid unnecessary costs of serving the summons.
-To avoid costs, the plaintiff may notify such a defendant of the commencement of the action and request that the defendant waives service of a summons.
+(2) An individual, corporation, partnership, or other unincorporated association that is subject to service under subdivision (d)(1), (d)(3), or (d)(4) and that receives notice of an action in the manner provided in this paragraph must avoid unnecessary costs of serving the summons.
+To avoid costs, the plaintiff may notify such a defendant of the commencement of the action and request that the defendant waives the service of a summons.
 The notice and request:

 (A) Shall be in writing and shall be addressed directly to the defendant, if an individual, or else to an officer, manager, general agent, or agent for process, if a corporation, or else to one or more of the partners or associates, or a managing or general agent, or agent for process, if a partnership or other unincorporated association;

 (B) Shall be dispatched through first-class mail or other reliable means;